Table of contents

 Features

-1. Create a powerful online database without code: Blaze eliminates the need for coding, allowing you to create powerful online databases designed explicitly for patient information.
-Manage Electronic Health Records (EHR) securely and efficiently, ensuring data privacy and compliance with HIPAA regulations.
+1. Create a powerful online database without code: Blaze eliminates the need for coding, allowing you to create powerful databases designed for patient information and managing Electronic Health Records (EHR) securely.

-4. Customer portals for seamless data integration and user management: Blaze’s customer portals provide a secure and user-friendly interface for clients to access and interact with your data.
-This integration ensures smooth data management and enhances the user experience.
+4. Customer portals for data and user management: Blaze’s customer portals provide a secure and user-friendly interface for clients to access and interact with their data.
+This integration allows for smooth data management and improves the user experience.

 5. Integration with external data sources and real-time syncing: Blaze supports a wide range of out-of-the-box and custom integrations with any REST API, allowing you to connect with external data sources.
 Real-time syncing ensures that your data is always up-to-date, enabling better decision-making and operational efficiency.